schmitech/schmitech.github.io/index.md

 ---
 layout: page
-title: ""
+title: "Schmitech"
+permalink: /
+hide_title: true
 ---

 {% include logo.html %}

+## AI Solutions for Business Growth.

 Schmitech transforms your most pressing business challenges into growth opportunities with tailored AI solutions.

 From automating tasks to enhancing customer engagement and unlocking data-driven insights, we help you harness the full power of AI to achieve measurable results.

 ### Why Choose Schmitech?